+Well, it looks like the secret is out, because Whitefish, Montana was recently featured on the Today Show as one of the top spots in the country for fall foliage as chosen by editors at Travel + Leisure magazine.
 Iconic weatherman Al Roker introduced the primetime segment saying that "the cool crisp weather and changing leaves makes it the perfect time to book a getaway to some of the most scenic areas in our country."

 Listing five affordable options, Travel + Leisure features editor Nilou Motamed selected the Whitefish area and Glacier National Park for the beautiful golden leaves and a mid-October foliage peak giving travelers time to plan a trip.
 The colors are typically on display late September through early October, but the Farmers' Almanac expects Montana’s larch and aspen trees to turn bright yellow to gold even later this year sometime around October 5-21.

 The Lodge at Whitefish Lake won accolades for the rustic feel of its lobby and a $155 nightly autumn rate, while the Great Northwest Oktoberfest — complete with polka music, beer, and bratwurst — was also noted as a festival that in and of itself is a reason to visit (Sept.
 26-28 and Oct.
 3-5).